frob/frob.github.com/content/posts/2015-09-10-add-some-style-to-your-javascript-log.md

 # How <span title="The colorful console message">**_that_**</span> is done.

 I you are not aware already, there are quite a few methods available in the global ```console``` object.
-If you are not familure I recommend the [Mozilla Developer Network pages on ```console```](https://developer.mozilla.org/en-US/docs/Web/API/consol).
+If you are not familiar I recommend the [Mozilla Developer Network pages on ```console```](https://developer.mozilla.org/en-US/docs/Web/API/consol).
 Some methods of importance are:

  - log (_duh_)
  - assert